brainiac001/MIVA_COS201_G22_ASSIGNMENT/Project Documentation.md

   │    │    │        • Call qsort() with compareMarks() helper
   │    │    │        • Show the sorted table using displayAllStudents()
   │    │    │
-  │    │    ├─► 9: Save records to CSV file
+  │    │    ├─► 9: Save records to text file
   │    │    │        • Check if there is at least one student to save │    │    │        • Ask for filename from user
   │    │    │        • Open file in write mode and print CSV header
   │    │    │        • For each student, compute PASS/FAIL and write line
   │    │    │        • Close file and confirm save success
   │    │    │
-  │    │    ├─► 10: Load records from CSV file
+  │    │    ├─► 10: Load records from text file
   │    │    │        • Ask for filename from user
   │    │    │        • Open file in read mode
   │    │    │        • Reset count to 0 before loading